eellpp/pubScratchpad/security/kerberos.md

 ### Kerberos basics
 https://www2.cisl.ucar.edu/resources/storage-and-file-systems/hpss/kerberos-basics

 `KDC` - Kerberos ticket controller.
+The one who stores all the username and passwords.
+It has two parts
+- KDC Authenticating Server
+- KDC Ticket Granting Server
-The one who stores all the username and passwords `Service` - A service which `user` wants to access
+`Service` - A service which `user` wants to access

 A high livel overview of what happens when user wants to authenticate to service, he
-- contacts the `KDC` for ticket to use the `service`.
+- contacts the `KDC AUTHENTICATING SERVER` for a TGT ticket which can be used in future to authenticate against multiple `services`.
+TGT is the ticket granting ticket.
 During the process of getting a ticket, the user sends messages encrypted with his passwords.
-Since `KDC` knows users password, it authenticates the `user`
+Since `KDC AUTHENTICATOR` knows users password, it authenticates the `user` for TGT
-- `KDC` sends a ticket for the `service`, which is encrypted with the `service` password.
+- To authenticate with service, the 'user' sends this TGT ticket along with the service name to `KDC Ticket Granting Server`. `KDC` now checks whether the service exists etc and if all ok, sends a ticket for the `service`, which is encrypted with the `service` password.
 At this stage, the `KDC` has ensured that the `user` is who they they are and are eligible to use the service.
-- `User` can't decryt this ticket, (since it is encypted with the services key).
+- `User` can't decryt this ticket, (since it is encypted with the `service` password).
 It then sends to ticket to the `service`.
 The `service` can decrypt this and allows the `user`.

+Note:
+- The services never stored user passwords etc !
+- Nobody sends passwords (encrypted or otherwise) while communicating !
+- The service never contacts the KDC to verify user credentials !

+Really cool !

 #### Video reference
 https://www.youtube.com/watch?v=kp5d8Yv3-0c